Sethmr/SwiftySwitch/README.md

     }
 }
 ```

-8. Add this function inside the viewController:<br>
+8. Add this function inside the viewController:
 ```objc
 func valueChanged(sender: CustomSwitch) {
     if sender.isOn {